-Perfume or fragrance allergy is second most popular cause of skin allergies, according to contact dermatitis expert, Dr. Sandy Skotnicki-Grant, form the Bay Dermatology Centre in Toronto.
+A perfume or fragrance allergy is the second most common cause of skin allergies according to contact dermatitis expert, Dr. Sandy Skotnicki-Grant, from the Bay Dermatology Centre in Toronto.

-Fragrance sensitivity can be defined as an irritation or an adverse reaction to chemicals in a perfume or other scented products such as air fresheners and cosmetics.
-Sensitivity to strong odors can make allergic people severely ill.
+Fragrance sensitivity can be defined as irritation or adverse reaction to chemicals in a perfume or other scented products such as air fresheners and cosmetics.
+Sensitivity to strong odors can make those who are allergic to these products severely ill.
 People with asthma or other respiratory illness can be more susceptible to fragrance allergies compared to healthy individuals.

 Symptoms of fragrance allergy

-Sensitivities to perfumes or in general fragrances trigger various unpleasant reactions in people.
-Some common symptoms of perfume allergy include the following:
+Sensitivities to perfumes or fragrances, in general, can trigger various unpleasant reactions in those affected.
+Some common symptoms of perfume allergy include:

-Studies have shown that in people suffering from migraines, strong fragrances from perfumes or colognes can even trigger a migraine attack.
+Studies have shown that for individuals suffering from migraines, strong fragrances from perfumes or colognes can even trigger a migraine attack.

 Fragrance chemicals in perfumes and other products

-Perfumes contain a mix of several ingredients that include a complex blend of natural essences as well as synthetic chemicals.
-The average perfume or cologne contains about 14 secret chemical ingredients that are capable of triggering mild to severe allergic reactions in fragrance-sensitive individuals.
+Perfumes contain a mix of several ingredients that include a complex blend of natural essences, as well as synthetic chemicals.
+The average perfume or cologne contains about 14 chemical ingredients that are capable of triggering mild to severe allergic reactions in fragrance-sensitive individuals.

-People having widespread exposure to these sensitizing chemicals are at risk of contact sensitization to such fragrances.
-Many of these chemicals are highly unstable and readily oxidize during storage or on exposure to sunlight and air.
+Individuals with widespread exposure to these sensitizing chemicals are at risk of contact sensitization to such fragrances.
+Many of these chemicals are highly unstable and readily oxidize during storage or as a result of their exposure to sunlight and air.
 These oxidation products act as phototoxic agents and potent sensitizers.

-One such fragrance chemical, limonene is used in cleaning products as a solvent.
-It can not only break down and form potent sensitizers but also react with ozone generating hazardous pollutants such as acetaldehyde and formaldehyde, which pose serious risk of a variety of health concerns.
-Another commonly used fragrance chemical is linalool, a component of lavender oil.
+One such fragrance chemical, limonene, is used in cleaning products as a solvent.
+Limonene can not only break down and form potent sensitizers but also has the potential to react with ozone generating hazardous pollutants such as acetaldehyde and formaldehyde, which pose a serious risk of various health concerns.
+Another commonly used fragrance chemical is linalool, which is a component of lavender oil.

-Its derivatives - linalyl acetate and linalyl anthranilate – generate contact allergens on exposure to air.
-In addition to fragrance ingredients, perfumes and body sprays also contain stabilizers, solvents, preservatives.
-UV absorbers, and dyes.
+The derivatives of linalool, which include linalyl acetate and linalyl anthranilate, generate contact allergens upon exposure to air.
+In addition to fragrance ingredients, perfumes, and body sprays also contain stabilizers, solvents, preservatives, ultraviolet (UV0 absorbers, and dyes.
 Apart from affecting the user, fragrance allergies also cause passive reactions to others in contact with or sharing space with the wearer.

 Fragrance sensitivity at the workplace

-Employers are becoming increasingly accommodative of fragrance-sensitive individuals these days.
-Some companies have stopped the usage of air fresheners and use fragrance-free cleaning products in order to minimize fragrance chemicals in indoor environments.
+Employers are becoming increasingly accommodative of fragrance-sensitive individuals.
+Some companies have stopped the usage of air fresheners and use fragrance-free cleaning products in order to minimize the use of fragrant chemicals in indoor environments.
 Companies are also educating employees about this issue and implementing a voluntary fragrance-free policy to the extent possible.